libretro/docs/docs/library/mupen64plus.md

 How is this different from Parallel-N64?

-Parallel-N64 implements multiple Graphics plugins amongst them the new Parallel plugin.
+Parallel-N64 implements multiple Graphics plugins including the new Parallel plugin.
 There are also code modifications that make it different from the standalone Mupen64Plus.
 The graphic plugin GLideN64 is not available in Parallel-N64.

 ### Why use this core?